Ticino: Transport

-Education and Science
+Education and science

 There are two major centres of education and research located in the canton of Ticino.
 University of Italian Switzerland (USI, Università della Svizzera Italiana) in Lugano is the only Swiss university teaching primarily in Italian.
 The University of Applied Sciences and Arts of Southern Switzerland (SUPSI, Scuola Universitaria Professionale della Svizzera Italiana), in Manno, is a professional training college focused on a practical method of teaching in the areas of applied art, economy, social work, technology and production science.

 There is also a small American and Swiss accredited private college, Franklin University Switzerland, located above Lugano, as well as The American School in Switzerland in Collina d'Oro, a K-13 international school accepting day and boarding students.

 Following Google Scholar, several scientists working in Ticino have received more than 100,000 scientific citations and have an h-index greater than 100, for example, Michele Parrinello in chemistry (Profile), Jürgen Schmidhuber in artificial intelligence (Profile), and Antonio Lanzavecchia in immunology (Profile).

 Culture

+Cultural identity

 As the only predominantly Italian-speaking canton, Ticino notably distinguishes itself from the rest of the country by its meridional, or Mediterranean, culture.
 Cultural identity of Ticino is complex and is marked by its long history as a bailiwick of the Swiss Confederacy, until its independence of 1803.
 Ticinese identity was gradually forged in the 19th century, partly thanks to the efforts of major intellectual figures such as Stefano Franscini and Carlo Cattaneo.
 Cantonal patriotism is particularly strong in Ticino; this is reflected by the use of the term repubblica in official documents.

+Architecture

 Ticino is particularly known for its rich architectural heritage, ranging from the anonymous rock architecture of grottos and splüi, over Romanesque and baroque to contemporary styles.
 The birthplace of Francesco Borromini, the canton is home to internationally recognized architects, such as Mario Botta, Aurelio Galfetti, Luigi Snozzi, and Livio Vacchini.
 As early as the 18th century, aristocrats from Russia and Italy employed numerous architects from Ticino.
 More recently, the region became a centre of the Neo-Rationalist Tendenza movement.

+Ticino hosts two World Heritage Sites: the Three Castles of Bellinzona and Monte San Giorgio.

+Film

+During the second week of August, Locarno is host to the Locarno International Film Festival, Switzerland's most prestigious.